 A DIFFERENT KIND OF BLUE

-The Covid lockdown of 2020 led to some unique changes to the environment.
-Between 25 March and 21 June there were no commercial jets flying and almost no traffic on the roads.
-Colours and sounds of the natural world suddenly seemed more vivid, more lucid and the skies of East London took on new colour and intensity.
-For forty-nine days, the length of the first and strictest lockdown in England, I took one picture each day on 35mm film of the sky above my house in Leytonstone which was normally under the flightpath from City Airport.
-The period now feels like a weird socially-distanced fever dream and photographs of that time seem to reveal new colours that are somehow different.
+The Covid lockdown of 2020 led to some unique and unexpected changes to the environment.
+Between 25 March and 21 June, commercial jets disappeared from the sky, roads emptied of almost all traffic, and the usual hum of urban life fell away.
+The world was cast into an uncanny stillness.
+Colours and sounds of the natural world suddenly seemed more vivid, more lucid, and the skies of East London took on an intensity and subtlety I had never noticed before.
+For forty-nine days—the length of the first and strictest lockdown in England—I took one photograph each day on 35mm film of the sky above my house in Leytonstone, normally a space dominated by the constant flightpath from City Airport.